Northwestern University Charles Deering Library

 James Gamble Rogers, 1932

-Experience the inspiring Collegiate-Gothic reading room of this dramatic library.
+Experience the inspiring Collegiate-Gothic reading room and other spaces in this dramatic library.